Kamen Rider Blade: Novel

-Kamen Rider Blade (仮面ライダーブレイド, Kamen Raidā Bureido), written by Junichi Miyashita, is part of a series of spin-off novel adaptations of the Heisei Era Kamen Rider Series.
+Novel: Kamen Rider Blade (小説 仮面ライダーブレイド, Shōsetsu Kamen Raidā Bureido), written by Junichi Miyashita, is part of a series of spin-off novel adaptations of the Heisei Era Kamen Rider Series.
 This sequel to the TV series takes place 300 years following the television series finale.
 It chronicles Kenzaki's quest to end his life as the Navy Joker after three centuries.
 In one instance, Kenzaki is captured by a criminal organization and is tortured, but still does not die.

 Later in the novel, he becomes a war photographer, and all he sees is death.
 He then enlists in the army for a foreign country, steps on landmines and explodes.
 Also named are the new Garren and Leangle, Tachihara and Satsuki.

 The only returning characters are Kenzaki and Hajime.
 Kenzaki has a weaker personality compared to the TV series due to living for a long time and seeing a lot of horrible things.
 Satsuki, the new Leangle's treated the same like the original Leangle, Mutsuki.

 The novel was released on February 28, 2013.